OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 # Ephesians Chapter 3

 ## Ephesians 3:1
-For this reason I, Paul, the prisoner of Christ Jesus for the sake of you Gentiles—
+Because of this, I, Paul, who am held captive for Christ Jesus on behalf of you Gentiles—

 ## Ephesians 3:2
 Surely you have heard of the stewardship of God’s grace that was given to me for you;